Back to database

 Headline Finding

-OA meta-analysis supports possible pain/function benefit; sport soreness evidence is early and not performance-focused.
+OA meta-analysis supports possible pain/function benefit; soreness evidence is earlier and less settled.

 Dose Context